chloedkkwon/chloedkkwon.github.io/research.md

     image:
       src: /assets/img/work/a_project.png
       alt: a_project
-    description: This is my dissertation project studying a morpho-phonological process in Korean called 'sai-sios'.
+    description: This is my dissertation project studying a morpho-phonological process in Korean called 'sai-sios', or compound tensification.
+This process causes a plain obstruent in the initial position of the second noun in a noun + noun compound to become tense.
+Compound tensification is interesting since it's not fully predictable when it will occur and what happens to the pronunciations when it does.
+While previous studies have looked at possible contributing factors, like frequency and the word origins, using mainly dictionaries and survey responses, I look at actual pronunciations with data from a corpus and a production experiment.

   - title: The prosodic patterns in English production by Native speakers and Korean speakers of English